How Much Does It Cost to Build a Website for a Small Business

 Development complexity

 Once design decisions are set, development complexity drives the next portion of the cost.
-A basic website uses simple structure and standard sections.
+A basic website uses a simple structure and standard sections.
 A small business website with advanced forms, booking tools, custom integrations, or ecommerce functions requires more development time.
 The more technical the build, the higher the cost of building the website.

 Custom features and functionality

 Features directly impact how much a website costs.
 Basic sites rely on default options, while professional websites include custom features that may cost more to create.
 Examples include payment gateways, membership systems, CRM integration, product filtering, or interactive tools.
-Each feature adds development time and may also increase long term website maintenance costs.
+Each feature adds development time and may also increase long-term website maintenance costs.

 Number of pages